Skip to main content

 Moz Local provides a proprietary "Listing Score" that grades the completeness and consistency of your listings.
 It's a helpful at-a-glance metric, though it shouldn't be confused with actual search ranking data.

 Prices are per location.
+The $16–$33 figures quoted in most roundups are the annual-prepay rates, not the month-to-month cost.
 Always verify current pricing at moz.com as rates can change.

-The honest take: For a single-location business, the Preferred plan at roughly $20/month is the sweet spot.
-You get the core features without overpaying for enterprise reporting you won't use.
+The honest take: For a single-location business, Preferred is the sweet spot — you get the core features without overpaying for reporting you won't open.
+But budget for the fact that none of these tiers track rankings; that requires a Moz Pro subscription on top, starting at $49/month.

 What Moz Local Does Well